evokateur/title-tk/README.md

 - Generate tasks, by context, for a bullet journal daily log

 ## Features
-- Create a quick Task, something that must be done outside of your current context
+- Create a quick task, when something must be done outside of your current context
-- Create a Project, with or without inital Tasks, or with a placeholder Task (TODO: generate Tasks)
+- Create a project, with or without inital tasks, or with a starting task of figuring out the steps to complete it.
-- AI assistant to generate Tasks based on the Project description.
+- AI assistant to generate tasks based on the Project description, which works starting with zero or any number of existing tasks

 ## TODO
 Review GTD and Order from Chaos methods to flesh things out.